VyomOp2/5th-Sem/ERP/Notes.md

 ```

 The above code sets up a one-to-one relationship where each employee has one address.
 The `@OneToOne` annotation in `Employee` specifies this relationship, and the `@JoinColumn` denotes the foreign key in the `Employee` table.

 ---

-Here’s a detailed explanation for each question related to the Spring Framework:

----